 In addition to the monetary award, the Coca-Cola Scholars Foundation greatly values staying connected to their recipients even after college.
 The Foundation hosts frequent receptions for Scholars throughout the country and also invites Scholars from all classes to return to Atlanta for a Leadership Summit once every five years to engage in interactive sessions developed by alumni.

 The Coca-Cola Scholar Foundation’s vision is to develop a powerful network of community leaders, touched by Coca-Cola, whose vision will help shape the world, leaving a lasting legacy for generations to come.

 What about applicants who have parents affiliated with Coca-Cola?

 If your parent is a Coca-Cola employee, you may not apply for the Coca-Cola Scholars Scholarship.
-Please contact our office at 1-800-306-2653 for information about other scholarship opportunities.
+Please contact Scholarship America at 1-800-537-4180 for information about scholarship opportunities through the Goizueta Scholars Fund.